-Gigbliss Plus is a hairdryer that helps users earn money.
-The hairdryer keeps track of energy availability and prices which are mediated with energy providers via smart contracts on Ethreum Blockchain.
+GigBliss Plus keeps track of energy availability and prices which are mediated with energy providers via smart contracts on Ethereum Blockchain.
 By combining its energy storage technology with the ability to track energy prices, Gigbliss Plus lets owners buy energy when prices are low and sell when they are high.
 Or, they can simply leave for the device to find the best deals for them.
-Gigbliss Plus puts you in control.
+Gigbliss Plus puts users in control, ultimately allowing them to earn money.

-Gigbliss Balance is based on a sustainable business model that allows consumers to host the hairdryer and return it to the Gigbliss factory when the device is no longer needed.
+GigBliss Balance gives users some level of control.
+It is based on a sustainable business model that allows consumers to host the hairdryer and return it to the GigBliss factory when the device is no longer needed.
 When inactive, it trades energy on the blockchain, allowing costs and energy prices to be drastically minimised to users.
-Available at a reasonable price, it allows people to dry their hair when energy prices are low.
+Profits go back to the Gigbliss corporation as a way to cover the costs for the device.
+Available at a very reasonable price, it therefore allows people to dry their hair when energy prices are low, but users might need to wait a moment to use it at peak times, when the device is most busy with the trading.
 Gigbliss Balance is a convenient and economic option for everyone.

-Gigbliss Auto is available for free via local councils, community services and charities.
+GigBliss Auto is available for free via local councils, community services and charities.
 In order to maximise investment, the hairdryers tend to turn on at off-peak times, allowing users to use it at no cost until the time period ends.
-A timely bargain, because every minute counts.
+Here the level of control is drastically minimised.

 WHAT WILL ENERGY LOOK LIKE IN THE FUTURE?